Oberon, New South Wales: Bus connection

+Weekday bus services to Bathurst are operated by Newmans, which connect with several other NSW TrainLink rail and coach services, and with Lithgow Buslines local buses.
+A Lithgow Buslines bus runs to Lithgow and back on school days.

 Climate

 Oberon has an oceanic climate (Cfb); with mild to warm summers, cool to cold winters averaging 0° to 9 °C and evenly-spread precipitation throughout the year.
-Frosts occur regularly during autumn, winter and spring.
+Frosts occur regularly in autumn, winter and spring, and can also occur at the height of summer.
 Because of its elevation and windward position on the dividing range, moderate to occasionally heavy snowfalls can be expected each year.